kengibson1111/tour-of-go/README.md

 ## Lessons

-* slices (append) - this is another function that hides so much complexity around array storage.
-This shows how length and capacity change as the slice grows.
-Not sure if there is a function to shrink array storage for optimization reasons.

 * range - the range keyword can be used for slices and maps.
 2 return values - the index and the value.

 * range (skip) - shows how to skip the index if you just want a range value and how to skip the value if